 Knowledge base used in our SKB method can be seen as a kind of training data.
-In a research of name disambiguation in citation data[20], the authors used a supervised learning method.
+In a research of name disambiguation in citation data[18], the authors used a supervised learning method.
 They prepared training documents for every person in advance and used these documents to train the classifier.
 However, this approach is infeasible for people in the web because preparing training documents for every person in the web is an impossible task.
 On the other hand, our approach of using knowledge base is feasible because we only prepare documents on several topics.
 Also, this preparation is easier because we may use already existing document categories (e.g web directories) as knowledge base.
-In the next subsections, we will discuss the calculation process in detail.